bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## Cascaded Shadow Maps

-<div class="release-feature-authors">authors: @danchia, @superdump</div>
+<div class="release-feature-authors">authors: @danchia, Rob Swain (@superdump)</div>

 Bevy uses "shadow maps" to cast shadows for lights / objects.
-Previous versions of Bevy used a simple but limited shadow map implementation.
+Previous versions of Bevy used a simple but limited shadow map implementation for directional light sources.
 For a given light, you would define the resolution of the shadow map _and_ a manual "view projection" that would determine how the shadow is cast.
 This had a number of downsides:

 * The resolution of the shadow map was fixed.
 You had to choose something between "cover a large area, but have a lower resolution" and "cover a smaller area, but have a higher resolution".
 * The resolution didn't adapt to camera positioning.
 Shadows might look great in one position, but terrible in another position.